ETZ-TZO/umami-etz/README.md

 SERVER_NAME={The server's hostname}
 SSL_KEY={The file name of the SSL key in /certs}
 SSL_CRT={The file name of the SSL cert in /certs}

-EXTRA_CERT_PATH={Any extra certificates that need to be added to Node's build process}
 ```

 Examples of what the connection URL might look like: